-- 1. On the Custom DDE Security Browser dialog, select the Application Name and Topic Name you want to delete.
-A message box will appear confirming your delete request. - 2.
-Click OK.
-The share will be removed from the DDE shares database and the displays in the Custom DDE Security Browser dialog will be updated.
+- 1 On the Custom DDE Security Browser dialog, select the Application Name and Topic Name you want to delete.
+A message box will appear confirming your delete request. - Click OK.
+The share is removed from the DDE shares database and the displays in the Custom DDE Security Browser dialog are updated.